Townhouse (Great Britain)

 Spencer House in St James's, London, one of the last surviving true townhouses still owned by the noble family that built it, the Spencers, although it is now generally leased out commercially.
 The corresponding country house is Althorp in Northamptonshire.

 Northumberland House by Canaletto, 1752.
 The Strand front of Northumberland House, the townhouse of the Dukes of Northumberland.
-Note the "Percy Lion" atop the central facade.
+Note the "Percy Lion" atop the central façade.

 In British usage, the term townhouse originally referred to the opulent town or city residence (in practice normally in Westminster near the seat of the monarch) of a member of the nobility or gentry, as opposed to their country seat, generally known as a country house or, colloquially, for the larger ones, stately home.
-The grandest of the London townhouses were stand-alone buildings, comparable to the hôtel particulier, which notably housed the French nobleman in Paris, as well as to the urban domus of the nobiles of Ancient Rome. but many were terraced buildings.
+The grandest of the London townhouses were stand-alone buildings, comparable to the hôtel particulier, which notably housed the French nobleman in Paris, as well as to the urban domus of the nobiles of Ancient Rome, but many were terraced buildings.

 British property developers and estate agents nowadays often use the term "townhouse" for terraced buildings, following the North American usage of the term, to aggrandise modest dwellings and attract buyers who associate the term "terraced house" with the cheap terraced housing built in the Victorian era to accommodate workers.
 The upmarket Victorian terraced housing, which can be found around many of London's garden squares, seems to be widely forgotten in these circles.